Issam Zahreddine: Personal life

 Issam's oldest son, Yarob, also fought with the 104th Brigade in Deir ez-Zor.

 Death

 On 18 October 2017, Zahreddine was killed when his vehicle hit an ISIL land mine in Hawija Saqr near Deir Ezzor as he was conducting an operation against ISIL.
 His funeral took place in As-Suwayda on 20 October 2017.

-On the night of 30 April 2025, amidst armed clashes in southern Syria, in which the HTS's General Security occupied the native village of Zahreddine, As-Sawra al-Kabira, (located on the northern edge of Al-Surah al-Saghirah district), the shrine and museum was burned and destroyed by the attacking forces.
+On the night of 30 April 2025, amidst armed clashes in southern Syria, in which the Syrian Armed Forces General Security Service occupied the native village of Zahreddine, As-Sawra al-Kabira, (located on the northern edge of Al-Surah al-Saghirah district), the shrine and museum was burned and destroyed by the attacking forces.
 Images of the burning and destruction of the tomb of Zahreddine was largely shared and celebrated on pro-HTS social media accounts.
 No party officially claimed the destruction of the shrine, which was blamed on the collective attacking forces of the armed Deraa bedouins, the newly formed Syrian Army and the General Security forces.